Katsutami7moto/devman-review-notify-bot/README.md

 ```commandline
 pip install -r requirements.txt
 ```
-Before you run any of the scripts, you will need to configure environmental variables:
+Before you run any of the scripts, you will need to configure environment variables:

 1. Go to the unzipped directory and create a file with the name `.env` (yes, it has only the extension).
-It is the file to contain environmental variables that usually store data unique to each user, thus you will need to create your own.
+This file will contain environment variables that usually store data unique to each user, thus you will need to create your own.
 2. Copy and paste this to `.env` file:
 ```dotenv
 DEVMAN_TOKEN='{devman_token}'